GeekVisit/uproot/README.md

 **uprt** (2021.09.001 running on windows "Windows 10 Pro" 10.0 (Build 19042))

 A tool to migrate static leases between DD-WRT, OpenWrt, OPNsense, Mikrotik, and pfSense routers.
-Also supports cvs and json.
+Also supports csv and json.

 **Usage:**
 -L, --ip-low-address     Ip4 Lowest Address of Network Range